5 Best States For Non-resident LLCs in the U.S.

 The thing is:

-The best state for non-resident LLC formation depends on various factors such as privacy protection, tax advantages, and overall business-friendly environments.
+The best state for forming a non-resident LLC depends on various factors, such as privacy protection, tax advantages, and overall business-friendly environments.

 If I were to incorporate another company in the United States today, I would consider these factors before proceeding—a rookie mistake I made years ago taught me this lesson.